jenkins-sud/amida-messaging-microservice/README.md

 ### Deployment to AWS with Packer and Terraform
 You will need to install [pakcer](https://www.packer.io/) and [terraform](https://www.terraform.io/) installed on your local machine.
-Be sure to have your postgres host running and replace the `pg_host` value in the command below with the postgres host address.
+Be sure to have your postgres host running and replace the `messaging_service_pg_host` value in the command below with the postgres host address.
 1. First validate the AMI with a command similar to ```packer validate -var 'aws_access_key=myAWSAcessKey' -var 'aws_secret_key=myAWSSecretKey'
 -var 'build_env=development'